 To be honest, a face cream is like my Dyson vacuum to me—I usually forget that it’s there, and when I see it, I can’t believe I ever forgot about it.
 For as long as I can remember, my skin has been dry and I’ve been slathering on face creams and lotions to keep my dinosaur skin at bay.
 Gel moisturizers never seem to be quite moisturizing enough for me, so I’ve tended to favor creamy, emollient moisturizers.
 But I’m always willing to be proven wrong when it comes to beauty.

 When I first set eyes on the Summer Friday Cloud Dew Oil-Free Gel Cream, I thought immediately of post-shower skin: satiny-soft, dewy, plump, and deeply moist.
-Um, yes please.
-Then, I saw the promises of skin-plumping hydration with three kinds of hyaluronic acid, a fortified moisture barrier with ceramides and amino acids, and evened-out tone and texture with antioxidants and pineapple enzymes.
-UM, YES PLEASE.
-It’s also vegan, cruelty-free, paraben-free, sulfate-free, with no added synthetic dyes or fragrances.
+Then, I saw the promises of skin-plumping hydration with three kinds of hyaluronic acid, a fortified moisture barrier with ceramides and amino acids, and an evened-out tone and texture with antioxidants and pineapple enzymes.
+Yes, please.
+It’s also vegan, cruelty-free, paraben-free, and sulfate-free, with no added synthetic dyes or fragrances.
 Needless to say, I slathered it on my skin immediately.

 My current adult skin is both minimal and fussy: it’s dry, slightly sensitive, it doesn’t really like it when I layer on products, and it’s quite reactive to my environment.
 Poor sleep quality leads to acne and haggardness, low water-intake triggers dehydrated flaking, and a dry apartment leads to flaking and stinging skin.
 Oh, and don’t forget that slight smattering of hyperpigmentation along my cheeks.
 Most products tend to pill the second I start layering them, and I’m also prone to congestion.
 So, I tend to prefer products that can address a few of my skin problems at once.

 I was initially a little concerned about how my dry skin would take being away from my beloved oils and creamy emollients, but I was pleasantly surprised.
 My skin looked calm, glowy, and moist.
-I didn’t notice much of a change with my hyperpigmentation or with my texture, but I noticed that I had fewer sebaceous filaments on my nose, which is a win in my book!
-I will say, however, that when my apartment humidity fell lower than normal (a whopping 30%), using the cream on my dried and sensitized skin stung a little bit and I needed to layer another moisturizer on top of it.
+I didn’t notice much of a change in my hyperpigmentation or my texture, but I noticed that I had fewer sebaceous filaments on my nose, which is a win in my book.
+I will say, however, that when my apartment humidity fell lower than normal (a whopping 30 percent), using the cream on my dried and sensitized skin stung a little bit and I needed to layer another moisturizer on top of it.
 Other than that, it layers beautifully with my sunscreens and foundations without a hint of pilling.